arcmags/ramroot/README.md

 # ramroot

-ramroot is a [mkinitcpio][mkinitcpio] hook that loads the root file system to a zram device during the initramfs boot stage.
+ramroot is a [mkinitcpio][mkinitcpio] hook that loads the root filesystem to a zram device during the initramfs boot stage.

 ## Installation